-GATE 2017: This page is dedicated for GATE 2017 Exam Information and other related stuffs.
+GATE 2017: This page is dedicated for GATE 2017 Exam Information such as Registration, Application Form, Exam Dates, Notification and other related stuffs.
 GATE Stands for Graduate Aptitude Test in Engineering.
 It is an all-India based entrance examination for admitting students to M.Tech (Master of Technology), ME (Master of Engineering), M.S (Master of Science) and Ph.D.
 (Doctor of Philosophy) courses in higher educational institutions in India.
 GATE basically tests the knowledge of the student in core subjects of his or her undergraduate program.

 GATE is a mandatory examination one should clear for getting admission to postgraduate programs in India.
 GATE score is the primary criterion for admitting students to post graduate courses in various premier engineering institutions in India including IITs, NITs, and IIITs.
 A good GATE score is helpful in getting financial assistance from MHRD and other central or state level government agencies.
 GATE score is also used by many PSUs (Public Sector Units) in India for recruiting engineering graduates to entry level positions.